ojitha/ojitha.github.io/_posts/2021-03-15-Java Nested Classes.md

-Classes can be defined inside other classes to encapsulate logic and constrain context of use.
+Classes can be defined inside other classes to encapsulate logic and constrain the context of use.
 For example: